msoedov/q_recall/README.md

 **Post-RAG era Search Framework — Context-Rich, Index-Free**

 `q_recall` is a lightweight ~~vitamin supplement~~, Keras-like agentic search framework built for the **post-RAG era**.
 It combines **LLM-driven reasoning** with, **Zero indexing**, **direct file search (grep + glob)**, **reference following**, and **context enrichment** — allowing agents to *read and reason end-to-end*, without embeddings or indexing.
+This eliminates vector databases, chunkers, rerankers, and indexing entirely—replacing them with direct, filesystem-native search pipelines that read, traverse, and reason end-to-end.

 > _"Retrieval was for context-poor models.
 Agentic search is for context-rich intelligence."_

 ---

 ## Bottom Line Up Front

-q_recall is an agentic search engine that eliminates vector databases, chunkers, rerankers, and indexing entirely—replacing them with direct, filesystem-native search pipelines that read, traverse, and reason end-to-end.

 It’s the first Keras-like agentic search stack where you assemble live search pipelines using Stack, Branch, Loop, SelfHeal, and StagnationGuard—letting the agent read your actual files, not an index of them.